aaronalonsotorrens/LoCo-recipe-finder/README.md

 ### Fixed Bugs

-Throughout this project there were no major bugs.
-However, I did encounter an issue.
-My computer broke down during this project and had to request a friends.
-I opened a new workspace and started adding new commits as I worked on my new workspace without realising they were not being saved.
-I tried troubleshooting this with tutors by pulling the git commits.
-However, further errors started appearing.
-The issue was eventually solved thanks to the help of my mentor where he suggested to save the current code directly in the run.py from github.
+* During the project, no major bugs were encountered.
+* However, there was an issue when the computer broke down mid-project.
+A new workspace was set up on a friend's computer, but new commits were not being saved properly.
+After troubleshooting with tutors and trying to pull the commits, further errors occurred.
+* This issue was resolved with the help of the mentor, who suggested saving the current code directly into run.py from GitHub.

 ### Unfixed